Real-time replicas of assets could lead to more efficiency and better decision-making.

 “The infrastructure that’s in a city—from light poles to built objects—can be digitized,” explains Kevin Danehy, chief executive for North America of Willow, an Australian-based company that markets its trademarked WillowTwin digital twin platform globally.
 “This data can be used for value creation, such as predictive analysis.”

 Already, cities in the U.S. and elsewhere are rushing to create digital models of themselves to improve their services and planning.
-In January, for example, Las Vegas unveiled a virtual version of its 4.3 square mile (7 square km) downtown created by digital twin firm Cityzenith, which utilizes a network of sensors to pull in real-time data on traffic density, air quality, noise pollution, and carbon emissions from local buildings.
+In January, for example, Las Vegas unveiled a virtual version of its 4.3-square-mile (7 sq km) downtown created by digital twin firm Cityzenith, which uses a network of sensors to pull in real-time data on traffic density, air quality, noise pollution, and carbon emissions from local buildings.
 On the other side of the U.S. the Orlando Economic Partnership, which represents seven counties and the city of Orlando, is developing an ambitious digital replica of the 40-square mile (64.4 km) metro area.
 A study by ABI Research has predicted that than 500 cities across the world will have digital twins by 2025.

 Chungha Cha, co-founder and chair of the Reimagining Cities Foundation in Seoul, says digital twins could be a valuable tool for decarbonization, because they could be used to test ways to reducing energy use and emissions, and do people mapping inside buildings to spot under-utilized areas that are wasting energy.
 He also sees their potential to improve city residents’ health and well-being, by pinpointing areas with environmental problems.
 “With this building, the indoor air quality is really, really bad, versus the other buildings that are pretty good,” he says.
 “So, what’s happening here?”